 Filing your dissertation or thesis is the last step in the process leading to the awarding of your degree.
 The final copy of your thesis or dissertation, which is ultimately deposited in the University Library, becomes a permanent and official public record.

-You must make an appointment or arrangements to file remotely with the Senior Academic Advisor in order to file your thesis or dissertation.
-To find your assigned Senior Academic Advisor in Graduate Studies, go to the Graduate Programs page, click on your program, and then click on "People."
-You will find their name and contact information there.
+You must make an appointment or arrangements to file remotely with your Senior Academic Advisor in order to file your thesis or dissertation.
+To find your assigned Senior Academic Advisor in Graduate Studies, go to the Graduate Programs page, click on your program, and then click on "People" to find their name and contact information.

 You are responsible for observing the filing dates and for submitting the thesis/dissertation electronically prior to your appointment.
 You must have committee approval (title page signed off by committee) before submitting your thesis/dissertation electronically.

 If you are no longer in Davis or unable to attend a filing appointment in person, you can arrange to file remotely.
-Contact your assigned Senior Academic Advisor in Graduate Studies to request to file remotely.
+Contact your assigned Senior Academic Advisor in Graduate Studies to request to file remotely - no appointment time needed.
 You will still need to submit your original signed title page and required paperwork.
 Required paperwork can be dropped off to Graduate Studies or mailed.
 All filing deadlines still apply.
-Please note, any exit seminars or final exams must be arranged with your program directly.
+Please note, any exit seminars or final exams must be arranged with your program.

 - File format